Buksa/movian-docs/docs/guides/debugging-view-files.md

 ### 1. Setup Development Environment

 **Enable Debug Logging**:
-- Start Movian with debug flags
+- Start Movian with debug flags (see [Command-Line Options](command-line-options.md))
+- Use `-d` for general debug output
+- Use `--debug-glw` for GLW-specific debugging
 - Monitor log output in real-time
 - Use log filtering for relevant messages